Cyrano71/Hackathon-XRPL-052024/Readme.md

 1. Create payments txns

-a) hash the content of the bill doc
+- hash the content of the bill doc
-b) put the hash in the InvoiceID
+- put the hash in the InvoiceID
-c) run the command npm run payment
+- run the command npm run payment

 2. Mint the NFT

-a) include in the memo data the list of txns
+- include in the memo data the list of txns
-b) run the command npm run mint_nfts
+- run the command npm run mint_nfts
-c) in the txn result get the nftoken_id in meta
+- in the txn result get the nftoken_id in meta

 ```
 Transaction result: {